- Property code: ENDCO

 - Washing machine

-End Cottage is a comfortable thatched semi-detached cottage located in the centre of Malborough.
-The cottage is situated on a quiet lane that runs through the village and is within easy reach to a number of beaches, wonderful walks and popular Salcombe and Hope Cove.
+End Cottage is a cosy and comfortable thatched semi-detached cottage located in the centre of Malborough.
+The cottage is situated on a quiet lane in the village and is within easy reach to a number of beaches, wonderful walks and the popular seaside settlements of Salcombe and Hope Cove.
 The village itself has two pubs, a park and a good Co-op shop.

 Please note that whilst this property can sleep up to 4 people it is only suitable for a maximum of 3 adults (plus 1 child).